- Read these rules!

 - On registering, you agree to the rules of the event.

-- Entry may not be taken on the day of the event.
+- Entry will not be taken on the day of the event.

 - In the interest of safety there is a cut off time, you will be advised of this in your competitor notes when you enter.